laelbarlow/typhaon/README.md

 Perform phylogenetic analysis of one or more sets of predicted peptide sequences for homologous genes using both Maximum Likelihood (ML) and Bayesian Inference (BI) methods, and generate a phylograms in PDF format with a combination of branch ML and BI support values.
+Focus on relationships among clades of orthologues.

 ## Rationale